pradeepnschrodinger/msa/README.md

     residueFontOffset: [0, 0], // horizontal and vertical offset of residue font in px
     maxResidueCodeLength: 6, // maximum length of residue code to be displayed in the viewer, codes with greater length are truncated with a fading effect
     canvasEventScale: 1,
-    residueFontPropsGetter: undefined // this can be overriden with a custom function of the following signature: (residueCode: string, pos: {x: number, y: number}) => { font: string, color: string}
+    residueFontGetter: undefined // this can be overriden with a custom function of the following signature: (residueCode: string, pos: {x: number, y: number}) => { font: string, color: string}

     // overview box
     boxRectHeight: 2,